Porting

 That also effectively limits the palette to 16 colors.

-The inverted part means that every pixel's color value is flipped (^ 0xFF).
+The inverted part means that every pixel's color value is flipped (^ 0xFF

-For example, two pixels 0x00 and 0xF0 will be flipped to 0xFF and 0x0F, before being packed to accomodate the framebuffer's pixel format (here, into a single byte).
+, before being packed to accommodate the framebuffer's pixel format (here, into a single byte).

 For 8bpp framebuffers, it means each pixel is instead stored in 1 byte, making addressing much simpler.